tezos/tezos-mirror/.gitlab/issue_templates/issues.md

 `git log -1 --format=format:%H`

-If you're running the alphanet, the status output is extremely useful:
+If you're using one of the Docker script (mainnet.sh, carthagenet.sh...), the status output is extremely useful:

-`./alphanet.sh status`
+`./mainnet.sh status`

 ### Summary